-However, while the premise is pretty puerile, the way it was put together reveals the hand of a filmmaker who knows his craft.
+However, while the premise is pretty puerile, the way this ambitious production was put together reveals the hand of a filmmaker who knows his craft.
 The action sequences are impressive, and the design of the puppets, while looking somewhat tawdry (differentiating itself from shows like The Muppets), show a remarkable imagination at work.
 Some of the set pieces, such as a riotously referential Vietnam War flashback sequence, are especially clever.

 The film follows the hours leading up to the live television broadcast of the ‘Fabulous Feebles Variety Hour', during which we get to know the cast of performers and their aberrations.
 Extreme examples include a knife-throwing frog whose cravings for heroin mean his aim is not so good (cue blood and gore) and a rabbit who seems to be afflicted with ‘the big one' — a terminal sexually transmitted disease (a brave move to play AIDS for laughs in 1990).

-The final sequence, in which Heidi the buxom hippo chanteuse turns ballistic with a machine gun when she discovers Samantha the slutty Siamese orally pleasuring her walrus lover, gives Jackson plenty of opportunity to go to town with the splatter effects.
+The final sequence, in which Heidi the buxom hippo chanteuse (Danny Mulheron) turns ballistic with a machine gun when she discovers Samantha the slutty Siamese orally pleasuring her walrus lover, gives Jackson plenty of opportunity to go to town with the splatter effects.

-"In high-concept terms, Meet the Feebles is easily defined: it's The Muppets Go Sleazebag.
+Or as Philip Kemp put it in British publication Sight and Sound: "In high-concept terms, Meet the Feebles is easily defined: it's The Muppets Go Sleazebag.
 Aiming to do for the perky world of puppets what Fritz the Cat did for animation — ie. overwhelm it with filth, sex and drugs — Peter Jackson's film sets out to be relentlessly, gratuitously offensive.
 Most of the time, fortunately, it succeeds."